 Here, we present the time frame for an average short sale.
 Especially when the loan is held by a cooperative bank.
 Seven to ten days for the lender to grant receipt of the complete short sale package, which entails personal seller documents and related real estate items, together with the buyer’s short-sale offer.

 b.
 Extra two to three weeks for management/review by investor and short sale approval.
 Every short sale is exclusive, and every set of investors is diverse.
-The bank which is examining the loan might not essentially own the loan, and thus the bank must survey the investor guidelines.
-You cannot point finger at some short sale bank and name it a bad short sale bank just because that would be unreasonable, much as you might hate that specific bank at a specific time.
+The examining bank might not own the loan, so they must follow investor guidelines.
+You cannot blame some short sale bank as there were unreasonable to you or you hate them for a specific time.

-2. Short Sale Buyers Pay Quite Huge Amounts:
+2. Short Sales Buyers Pay Quite Huge Amounts:

-3. Short Sale Banks Won’t Agree A Extremely Discounted Payoff:
+3. Short Sale Banks Won’t Agree to An Extremely Discounted Payoff:

-Sellers are often amazed to realize that in markets where prices have dropped over five years, a home might be valued at 50% or less of its original value when the seller bought it.
+Sellers seem amazed by the fact that prices have dropped over five years resulting in 50% or less than the OG value.
 Banks know declining markets.

 4. Short Sale Sellers Must Be In Default before the Bank Approving A Short Sale:

-Banks favor a short sale grounded on the seller’s hardship and value of the home.
-Some sellers may put in efforts to make the monthly mortgage payment yet have not tumbled behind in their payments.
+Banks favor a short sale grounded on the seller’s hardship and the value of the home.
+Some sellers work hard to make the mortgage payments each month, yet they are not faulted.

 While it is a fact that, true that sellers in default receive instant attention, a seller can also pay a mortgage payment on time every month and still be suitable for a short sale.
-An added benefit, for being current on the mortgage is a seller may succeed under Fannie Mae guidelines to immediately buy another home.
+The seller can buy another house under Fannie Mae’s criteria if they are regular on their loan.